crest-cassia/xsub/README.md

 - If you are not familiar with Ruby, just send us an email.
 - If you are familiar with Ruby, you can extend xsub by yourself.
   - Fork the repository.
-  - Add your file to `lib/xsub/schedulers` and edit `lib/xsub.rb` properly.
+  - Add another class which inherits `Xsub::Scheduler` class.
+    - Define the same methods and constants as the existing classes.
+    - Locate your new class at `lib/schedulers` directory.
+Then your file is automatically loaded.
     - Because this library is small, you can read the whole source code easily.
     - Please make sure that the output format is same as the existing one so that it can be used by OACIS.
 - We would appreciate it if you send us your enhancement as a pull request.